Carglglz/upydev/README.md

         (script must be in upy device or in sd card indicated by -s option and the sd card must be already mounted as 'sd');

-    ​	Supports *CTRL-C* to stop the execution and exits nicely.
+    ​	Supports *CTRL-C* to stop the execution and exit nicely.